freakmaxi/kertish-dos/hook-providers/README.md

 ## What is hook provider?

-Hook provider is a small plugin that is executed by Kertish-dfs when the folder operation has been done.
+Hook provider is a small plugin that is executed by Kertish-dos when the folder operation has been done.
 The provider can be used to notify the external system for the folder operation, or logging purposes.
 It is a simple extension to sync operation between systems.

 ## How to develop a hook provider?

 It is very easy to implement a hook provider.
-A hook provider has one special function to be able to load by the Kertish-dfs. `Load`.
+A hook provider has one special function to be able to load by the Kertish-dos. `Load`.

 `Load` function is returning a `hook.Action` interface, which contains all the information related to the hook provider